hybam-dev/SWATplusHybam/README.md

 * [Contact](#Contact)

 ## Introduction
-The `SWATplusHybam` package is divided in two parts : The modified Fortran program (SWATplusHybam.exe) based on the SWAT+ model and the R notebook (SWAT_analysis) which is a tools to link SWAT+ models with your modeling workflows in R.
+The `SWATplusHybam` package is divided into two parts : The modified Fortran program (SWATplusHybam.exe) based on the SWAT+ model and the R notebook (SWAT_analysis) which is a tool to link SWAT+ models with your modeling workflows in R.

-The `SWATplusHybam` model is meant to replace the SWAT+ model, it provides the same functionalities but add new methods regarding routing and flexibility on the input parameters.
+The `SWATplusHybam` model is meant to replace the SWAT+ model, it provides the same functionalities but adds new methods regarding routing and flexibility on the input parameters.
 These new algorithms regarding hydrological and sediment routing were developed by William Santini (william.santini@ird.fr) and are detailed in his PhD (Santini et al. 2019).
 Before running your model you can chose between multiple routing methods : kinetic wave, differential wave based on water height or discharge, you can also chose the type of floodplain for your model.
 On the other side, code maintenance and translation (from SWAT2012 to SWAT+) were done by Florent Papini (florent.papini@ird.fr).

  `SWATplusHybam` also provides a R notebook, SWAT_analysis, which purpose is to simplify the use of `SWATplusHybam` model by providing functions and tools to initialize and run your project.
 There are also some functions allowing an easy analysis of results.
 This notebook is mainly based on the SWATplusR package developed by Christoph Schuerz (christoph.schuerz@boku.ac.at).

 ## Installation

 ### Install the main package
-Download the good SWATplusHybam repository depending on your system OS (SWATplusHybam_64 for windows 64...).
+Download the good SWATplusHybam repository depending on your OS system (SWATplusHybam_64 for windows 64...).
 Extract the SWATplus.exe executable and the .dll files in your project working directory (your_project/scenarios/Default/TxtInOut/).

 `SWATplusHybam` is meant to be piloted from a R program, so it is highly recommended to download the SWAT_analysis repository containing a R notebook showing the basics to run the model and a R file containing some helpful functions.